robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 > John Rawls in defining the concept of justice.
 At the time, he was
 > writing an essay titled "The Case Against Perfection: What's Wrong with
 > Designer Children, Bionic Athletes, and Genetic Engineering," which he
-> published in The Atlantic in 2004.27 The other key thinker was Francis
+> published in __The Atlantic__ in 2004.
+The other key thinker was Francis
-> Fukuyama, who in 2000 published Our Posthuman Future: Consequences of the
+> Fukuyama, who in 2000 published
+> __Our Posthuman Future: Consequences of the Biotechnology Revolution__,
-> Biotechnology Revolution, which was a forceful call for governments to
+> which was a forceful call for governments to
 > regulate biotechnology.
+>
-Not surprisingly, their final 310-page report,
+> Not surprisingly, their final 310-page report,
-> Beyond Therapy, was thoughtful, vibrantly written, and filled with qualms
+> __Beyond Therapy__, was thoughtful, vibrantly written, and filled with qualms
 > about genetic engineering.
 It warned of the dangers of using technology
 > to go beyond merely treating diseases to using it to enhance human
 > capabilities.
 "There are reasons to wonder whether life will really be
 > better if we turn to biotechnology to fulfill our deepest human desires,"
 > the report declared.

->
-> FIXME
-> > [k3728] It argued the case, or more accurately it preached the case,
+> [k3728] It argued the case, or more accurately it preached the case,
 > that going too far to alter what is "natural" was hubristic and
 > endangered our individual essence.